ue22-p21/web-intro/notebooks/32-builtin-types.md

 <div class="rise-footnote">

 **NOTE** on using **notebooks**
-as mentioned, all variables should be declared with either `let` or `const`
+as mentioned earlier, all variables should be declared with either `let` or `const`
 however, in a notebook this is inconvenient because one **cannot declare** the **same variable twice** in the same scope
 and so using `let` would prevent us from re-evaluating the same cell twice
 in order to remind you of the necessity to declare everything
 we will add commented-out `/*let*/` chunks when using a new variable

 </div>

 +++ {"slideshow": {"slide_type": "slide"}}